AxisCommunications/axis-aws-kinesis-vsp/start-on-app-event/README.md

 ```

 Once the shell variables have been added, the Docker image can be built:
+This would be an incremental build on top of "axisecp/kinesis-video-stream-application:latest-$ARCH" adding necessary files to build for the use case.

 ```sh
 docker buildx build --tag $IMAGE_NAME --build-arg ARCH .